-A certified financial planner offers five tax strategies that small business owners should consider during this tax season.
+A certified financial planner offers five tax strategies that small business owners should consider during tax season.

 Small-business owners are increasingly being congratulated for their contributions to the economy.
 They create jobs, provide much-needed services, promote diversity and put money back into their communities.